A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

 \subsubsection{Roadmap}

 In the next section, we introduce our Logic of interactive Proofs (LiP) axiomatically by means of a compact closure operator that induces the Hilbert-style proof system that we seek (\cf Proposition~\ref{proposition:Hilbert}) and that allows the simple generation of application-specific extensions of LiP (\cf Page~\pageref{page:DolevYao}).
-We then prove some useful (further-used), deducible laws within the obtained system.
+We then prove some useful (further-used), deducible laws within the obtained system, as well as a correspondence theorem (Theorem~\ref{theorem:EXIN}).
 Next, we introduce the constructive semantics and the semantic interface for LiP.
 For the construction of the semantics, we again make use of a closure operator, but this time on sets of messages to be used as interactive proofs.
 In Section~\ref{section:EpistemicExplication}, we present the promised epistemic explication and in Section~\ref{section:OracleComputationalExplication} the promised oracle-computational explication of our interactive proofs.
-In Section~\ref{section:ImportantProperties}, we demonstrate the adequacy of our proof system and present our notion of proof equality for LiP.
+In Section~\ref{section:ImportantProperties}, we demonstrate the adequacy of our proof system and the decidability of its set of generated theorems (the logic), and present our notion of proof equality for LiP.
+In Section~\ref{section:TiCLfromLiP}, we present our resulting interactive structures iS4, iIL, iCL and TiCL, as well as their interconnections.
 Finally, we relate LiP to LP-like systems in Section~\ref{section:RelationToLP}.